 For information on Maryland-based illnesses related to vaping, please visit the Maryland Department of Health’s Vaping Illness page.

 The CDC has issued the following recommendation after recent cases of severe pulmonary disease linked to electronic cigarette use: While this investigation is ongoing, consider not using e-cigarette products.
 If you do use e-cigarette products and you experience symptoms like those reported in this outbreak, seek medical care promptly.
 The CDC and the FDA will continue to alert the public throughout this investigation.
 Regardless of the ongoing investigation, youth and young adults should not use e-cigarette products.
 Women who are pregnant should not use e-cigarette products.
 Adults who do not currently use tobacco products should not start using e-cigarette products.
 For more information including symptoms and cases, visit https://www.cdc.gov/tobacco/basic_information/e-cigarettes/severe-lung-disease.html

 What is Vaping?

-- E-cigarettes can also be used to vape marijuana –the dried plant, concentrated waxes called “dabs,” or THC and CBD oils.
-THC is the chemical in marijuana that causes many of the drug’s mind-altering effects.
+- E-cigarettes can also be used to vape marijuana – the dried plant, concentrated wax called “dabs,” or THC and CBD oils.
+THC is the chemical that causes many of the drug’s mind-altering effects.